 Features of Hard Anodizing

-1. Hard surface, with a hardness up to about HV500
+- Hard surface, with a hardness up to about HV500

-2.25-250 ms thick oxidation coating
+- 25-250 ms thick oxidation coating

-3.Good adhesion.
+- Good adhesion.
 Oxidation properties can be produced by hard anodizing: The oxidation coating produced in the aluminum alloy with a 50% permeability adheres to the aluminum alloy surface by 50%.\

-- Good insulative, with a breakdown voltage up to 2,000 V5.
+- Good insulative, with a breakdown voltage of up to 2,000 V5.
 Good abrasion resistance: The maximum abrasion resistance index of the 2% aluminum alloy is 3.5 mg per 1,000 turns.
 The abrasion indexes of other alloys should not exceed 1.5 mg per 1,000 turns

-5.No toxicity, and no harm to humans.
-The electrochemical process of anodic oxide coating treatment used for production is harmless, so hard anodized aluminum alloys are used for some products to meet the environmental protection requirements in a lot of industrial machine
+- No toxicity, and no harm to humans.
+The electrochemical process of anodic oxide coating treatment used for production is harmless, so hard anodized aluminum alloys are used for some products to meet the environmental protection requirements in a lot of industrial machines.

 Technical Keypoints and Application Scope of Hard Anodizing

-Hard oxidation is mainly applicable to the fields with requirements of high abrasion resistance, high thermal resistance and high insulativity of aluminum and aluminum alloy parts, including various cylinders, pistons, air valves, cylinder linings, bearings, airplane cargo space, oblique bars and guide rails, hydraulic equipment, steam propellers, comfortable plate mangles, gears and buffers.
+Hard oxidation is mainly applicable to the fields with requirements of high abrasion resistance, high thermal resistance and high insulative of aluminum and aluminum alloy parts, including various cylinders, pistons, air valves, cylinder linings, bearings, airplane cargo space, oblique bars and guide rails, hydraulic equipment, steam propellers, comfortable plate mangles, gears and buffers.